UniBreakfast/web-dev-knowledge-graph/requirements/graphus.md

 ### `getLinks()`

-This method (function) should return an array of all links in the graph.
+This function (method) should return an array of all links in the graph.
 Expected shape of result is:

 ```
 [ 0 or more elements like the one below